bvbohnen/X3_Customizer/README.md

    - Added Convert_Attack_To_Attack_Nearest.
    - Bugfix for when the first transform called does not have file dependencies.
    - Renames the script 'a.x3customizer.add.variants.to.shipyards.xml' to remove the 'a.' prefix.
+ * 2.11:
+   - Minor fix to rename .pck files in the addon/types folder that interfere with customized files.